Disciplinary Code of Conduct

 Balls for all league games will be provided by the League.
 One new ball will be used for each innings.
 The team captain of the fielding team is responsible the ball used during the game to be submitted to the League.

 Batsmen facing all type of bowling, wicketkeepers standing up to the wicket and fielders standing closer than eight yards from the batsman’s middle stump – except behind the wicket on the off side, MUST WEAR A HELMET (WITH FACE GRILL) AT ALL TIMES.
 There are other protective equipment which must be worn for your safety, such as guard, thigh pad, elbow pad etc… (personal choice/responsibility).

 Umpires have full authorization to suspend an player from an ongoing game, if helmet is not worn as per requirements above!!!

 It is required for each playing member of the league to wear all the safety equipment provided to each team during the duration of a game.
 This includes the usage of safety equipment such as Helmet with a Visor, Abdominal Guard, Protective Padding and Gloves (While Batting, Fielding & Keeping the Wickets).
 Due to hygienic concerns, each player shall use their personal batting guards while batting.
 It is MANDATORY for every batsman to wear a helmet.
 Umpires WILL NOT allow a player to bat without a helmet irrespective of the bowling attack.

-Every team must complete their 20 overs in allotted time of 90 minutes.
-All games must start on scheduled time.
+Every team must complete their 20 overs in their allotted time of 90 minutes.
+All games must start on the scheduled time.
 If for any reason game starts later than scheduled time, over limits will be reduced in order to finish the game within time limits.

 Umpires will have the full authority to assign relevant penalties.